-Today, it’s all about the Root Chakra, which is located at the base of your spine, at your tailbone.
+This second post, it’s all about the first chakra — the Root Chakra — which is located at the base of your spine, at your tailbone.
 Might you have any Root Chakra issues on occasion?

 - Nervousness, insecurity